Types of Pearls

 Until the early 1900's, natural pearls were accessible only to the rich and famous.
 In 1916, famed French jeweler Jacques Cartier bought his landmark store on New York's famous Fifth Avenue by trading two natural pearl necklaces for the valuable property.

 Today, the most expensive pearls are large natural pearls.
 Wealthy people were willing to pay more for natural pearls for their history and mystique.
 Currently, natural pearls cater to a special segment of people who truly value the finest of all things, they appreciate and admire the rare beauty of a natural pearl.
 Natural pearls are not judged by cultured pearls standards. they generally will not be as large as today's cultured pearls.
 Any one natural pearl in a matched strand will command 40 to 60 percent more than a cultured pearl of comparable quality.
-Their history not only makes up for their smallness, but also adds to their allure, which is why natural pearl lovers will go to great lengths to find them.
+Their history not only makes up for their smallness, but also adds to their allure, which is why natural pearl lovers will go to great lengths to find them for sentimental jewelry pieces.

 Cultivating natural pearls requires patience, as well.
 A 4mm natural pearl can take an oyster upwards of 6 years to produce!
 A natural pearl forms when an irritant gets inside the oyster’s shell.
 To protect its delicate body from the irritant, the pearl secretes a substance called nacre to surround the irritant.
 The oyster never stops secreting nacre, so over the years the nacre layers build up to form a genuine pearl, composed entirely of nacre without human intervention of any kind.